rpatil524/fence/docs/usersync.md

 ```

 An example can be found in the config used for unit testing [tests/test-fence-config.yaml](https://github.com/uc-cdis/fence/blob/master/tests/test-fence-config.yaml)

+To configure usersync to use GA4GH Visas, fence-config.yaml should specify to use Visas and a list of allowed GA4GH Visa types.
+Example of this can be found [here](https://github.com/uc-cdis/fence/blob/4.14.0/fence/config-default.yaml#L853-L858)
+You can further configure `fallback_to_dbgap_sftp`, when turned on, will fallback to use telemetry files as a source of authorization information.
+A user will fallback to telemetry files in the following conditions:
+- User's visa expired.
+- User has an invalid/malformed visa.
+- Usersync wasn't able to retrieve visas for the user.

 ### Enable dbGaP backup to s3:
 Add below to manifest.json to global block to copy dbGaP authorization files to <dbgap_backup_bucket>: